Rahulprojects09/Panda-bestseller_book_EDA/README.md

 The EDA was performed on the dataset "Bestseller book Category" on amazon.

-Analysis on Price ,Ratings, Year of Sale and Genre has been done.
+Analysis on Price ,Ratings, Year of release and Genre has been done.